Audi A5 Cabriolet review

 Unsurprisingly, the extra weight of the A5 Cabriolet’s folding roof means it isn’t as economical on paper as the Coupe.
 Still, it’s on a par with its rivals and buyers can trade performance for economy or vice versa depending on engines.

-Though it’s true that CO2 emissions are a large focus of company car drivers (and make the 2.0-litre diesel the choice for those in that situation), the 2017 VED tax changes make them less relevant for private buyers than the price.
-A flat road tax fee is now payable on list price, meaning that cars over £40,000 are penalised.
-All 2.0 TFSI models (and the SE-spec diesel) are under that, but everything above a 2.0 TDI Sport will cost £450 a year to tax for a five-year period, (reverting to £140 a year after).
+A flat road tax fee is payable on list price, meaning that cars over £40,000 are penalised.
+All A5 Cabriolets will therefore cost £450 a year to tax for a five-year period, reverting to £140 a year afterwards.

 The reduced security of the roof (and extra cost to repair it in a crash) means that the A5 Cabriolet will be a bit pricier to insure than the Coupe.
-Instead of group 26, it starts from group 30 for the 2.0 TDI, rising to 33 for the 2.0-litre petrol, 39 for the V6 diesel and 42 for the S5.
+Instead of group 26, it starts from group 30 for the 2.0 TDI, and 33 for the 2.0-litre petrol.

 We don’t have residual value data for the A5 Cabriolet yet, but we know the Coupe is predicted to retain between 44 and 49 per cent of its value after three years.
 That’s pretty strong in this class of car, and even though the convertible costs a bit more to buy we expect similarly rock-solid figures when they are announced.